scoringengine/scoringengine/README.md

 - Automated scheduling and execution of service checks
 - Redis-backed workers for parallel execution
 - Web interface for viewing scores and configuring services
+- JSON API for programmatic access to scores and configuration
 - Example mode with pre-populated demo data

 ## Prerequisites